OG-CZ/CS50sql/0-querying/README.md

 # Querying

-Querying is a way in Structured Query Language to search a data in a table
+FROM -> WHERE -> GROUP BY -> HAVING -> SELECT -> ORDER BY -> LIMIT/OFFSET

+Querying means asking a question to the database in other words, you’re requesting specific data from one or more tables.

 - [Querying](#querying)
 - [Tables](#tables)